James Hannigan: Interactive music career

 In the early years of his career in the 1990s, Hannigan worked as composer for Electronic Arts Europe before basing his studio at Pinewood Studios in England for ten years between 1997 and 2007, where he sometimes worked as a sound designer on films alongside composing.
+His sound design credits include New Line Cinema's Lost in Space, which was nominated for a Golden Reel Award.